ACoAs MANIPULATING Self & Others (Part 3c)

 5. Magneto-ception

 6. Noci-ception: i.e Pain – once thought to simply come from overloading other senses such as Touch.
-Actually, it is its own unique sensory system. with 3 types of pain receptors: cutaneous (skin), somatic (bones and joints) & visceral (body organs)
+Actually, it is its own unique sensory system. with 3 types of pain receptors: cutaneous (skin), somatic (bones & joints) & visceral (body organs)

 7. Pressure: Identifying shapes, softness, textures, vibrations….